Lisbon, Portugal skyline view over Rossio Square.

 Where to stay in Lisbon’s Principe Real neighbourhood

-For luxury, design, service and location, the 5-star Memmo Princípe Real looks hard to beat.
-The rooftop pool with a view is a particularly welcome feature.
+For luxury, design, service and location, this 5-star hotel is hard to beat and is off the main road so feels quiet and exclusive.
+The pool with a view is a particularly welcome feature.
 See photos and room options.

 View ofMemmo Principe Lisbon bedroom with pillows and spread